tonyewong/CSCI2824-Discrete-Structures_depr/resources/syllabus.md

 **You must obtain an average exam score of at least 55% in order to pass the course with a C- or better.**

-**Course Participation**: Occasionally we will post a short exercise on Moodle to be done between the end of class and the next class meeting.
-For example, if we post the exercise on Monday after class, it will be due by 8 am on Wednesday morning.
+**Quizlets**: Occasionally we will post a short exercise - a "quizlet" - on Moodle to be done between the end of class and the next class meeting.
+For example, if we post the quizlet on Monday after class, it will be due by 8 am on Wednesday morning.
 These exercises will build on examples and concepts reviewed in class.
 Thus, if you attend class, they will be relatively short and sweet (5-15 minutes expected).
-We will announce these exercises **in class** and post them on Moodle.
-If you miss class, it is your responsibility to check for participation exercise updates. **Your lowest two participation scores will be dropped**.
+We will announce quizlets **in class**, then post them on Moodle and the course calendar.
+If you miss class, it is your responsibility to check for quizlet updates. **Your lowest two quizlet scores will be dropped**.

 ### Grade Determination

 The overall grades will be based on a cumulative score computed from

 * The weekly homework (30% of the grade)
-* The class participation exercises (10% of the grade)
+* The quizlets (10% of the grade)
 * Two midterm exams (20% of the grade each)
 * The final exam (20% of the grade)